Semilinear fractional elliptic PDEs with gradient nonlinearities on open balls: existence of solutions and probabilistic representation: Introduction

-For problems of the form $ \Delta_\alpha u(x) + f(x) =0$ with $u=\phi$ on $\real^d \setminus O$, existence of viscosity solutions has been proved in \cite{servadei2014} under smoothness assumptions on $f,\phi$, see also \cite{felsinger} and \cite{mou} for the existence of viscosity solutions, resp. weak solutions, with nonlocal operators.
-Regarding problems of the form $ \Delta_\alpha u(x) + f(x,u) =0$, existence of non trivial solutions on an open bounded set $O$ with $u=0$ on $\real^d \setminus O$ has been considered in \cite{servadei} using the mountain pass theorem.
+with $u=\phi$ on $\real^d \setminus D$, where $D$ is an open bounded domain in $\real^d$, existence of viscosity solutions has been proved in \cite{servadei2014} under smoothness assumptions on $f,\phi$, see also \cite{felsinger}, resp. \cite{mou}, for the existence of weak solutions, resp. viscosity solutions, with nonlocal operators.
+Regarding problems of the form

-On the other hand, stochastic branching processes have been introduced in \cite{skorohodbranching}, \cite{inw} for the representation of PDE solutions.
-The method has been applied to the blow-up and existence of solutions for parabolic PDEs in \cite{N-S}, \cite{lm}.
-This branching argument has been recently extended in \cite{claisse} to the treatment polynomial nonlinearities in gradient terms in elliptic PDEs, following the approach of \cite{labordere} in the parabolic case.
-In this approach, gradient terms are associated to tree branches to which a Malliavin integration by parts is applied.

-In \cite{penent}, this tree-based approach has been extended to cover pseudo-differential operators of the form $-\eta(-\Delta /2)$ and fractional Laplacians, using a branching process $\mathcal{T}_x $ starting at $x\in \real^d$ and carrying a symmetric $\alpha$-stable process.
-PDE solutions will be constructed as the expectation $u(x) = \mathbb{E}[\mathcal{H}_\phi (\mathcal{T}_{x})]$ of a random functional $ \mathcal{H}_\phi (\mathcal{T}_{x})$ of the underlying branching process, see \eqref{djsda} below.
-This approach has also been applied to nonlinear elliptic PDEs with fractional Laplacians in \cite{penent2}.
+existence of non trivial solutions with $u=0$ outside an open bounded domain $D$ with Lipschitz boundary in $\real^d$ has been considered in \cite{servadei} using the mountain pass theorem when $f$ is a Carath\'eodory function on $D\times \real^d$ satisfying a polynomial growth condition of order $m\in (1,(d+\alpha)/(d-\alpha ) )$.